tinymovr/Tinymovr/docs/quickstart.rst

 The Tinymovr Servo Kit motor and encoder are already calibrated.
 If you have your own setup, or if you experience problems with prior calibration, you'll need to go through the following brief calibration procedure.

 In Tinymovr Studio, navigate to `tmx->controller`.
-Press the `Calibrate` button.
+Press the button with the arrow next to the `calibrate` label.
 Note that after pressing this button, the motor will spin.
 Ensure the rotor is free of obstructions or loads, and the motor is firmly fixed.

 Follow the on-screen prompts.
 The motor will produce an audible beep and rotate in one direction.
 Your Tinymovr is now ready for operation.
 Navigate to `tmx->motor`.
 This will reveal identified motor parameters, namely: phase resistance, phase inductance, number of pole pairs and encoder ticks.